Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Experiment

 \subsection{Driving Style Evaluation}

 We first validate the proposed style evaluation framework.
 A reasonable and effective style evaluation system should ensure that intra-style differences are smaller than inter-style differences.
 Therefore, on the StyleDrive dataset, we compute style vectors from the ground-truth trajectories and calculate MMDSS and KL divergence across different style categories.
-By comparing intra-style and inter-style differences, we verify the effectiveness of our driving style evaluation, as shown in Figure~\ref{fig:sefbar}.
+By comparing intra-style and inter-style differences, we verify the effectiveness of our driving style evaluation, as shown in Figure~\ref{fig:sefbar}(a).

-Figure~\ref{fig:sefbar} presents MMDSS and KL divergence across intra-style (Intra-A/N/C) and inter-style comparisons.
+It presents MMDSS and KL divergence across intra-style (Intra-A/N/C) and inter-style comparisons.
 MMDSS behaves as expected—values within the same style remain high (about 0.93), while cross-style values drop notably (0.61–0.80), confirming its reliability in capturing style consistency.
 In contrast, KL divergence shows partial deviation: although Intra-N and Intra-C exhibit small intra-style KL values, Intra-A is unexpectedly higher.
 This irregularity may arise from distributional imbalance or estimation instability, highlighting KL’s sensitivity to sample support and noise.
 Overall, our proposed MMDSS proves to be a robust indicator of intra-style similarity.

 To further examine whether the proposed driving style evaluation framework can capture fine-grained individual style differences, we conduct additional experiments on the Person2Drive dataset.
 Specifically, based on the extracted style vector indicators, we first compute MMDSS and KL divergence across multiple trajectories of each driver to quantify intra-individual style consistency.
 We then compute the same metrics between different drivers to assess inter-individual style differences, thereby validating the framework’s capability to effectively distinguish personalized driving behaviors.
-The results are shown in Table~\ref{tab:resP2D}.